kpumuk/meta-tags/README.md

 some search engines.
 They are used to describe the contents of a page in 2 or 3 sentences.

-    set_meta_tags :description => "All text about keywords, other keywords"
+    set_meta_tags description: "All text about keywords, other keywords"
     # <meta name="description" content="All text about keywords, other keywords" />

 Recommended description tag length: up to <b>160 characters</b>.